CoderKinley/Demo1/README.md

 ### JSON Structure

-The menu data should be structured as follows:
+The menu data should be structured as follows containing title, icons, items containing the nested list:

 ```json
 {